-The Rule of Law for Citizenship Education is the Bingham Centre's headline programme.
-It is a public legal education initiative that empowers young citizens to challenge violations of their rights and to resolve disputes.
-Since 2014, we have provided high-quality, accessible resources to over two hundred secondary schools across the United Kingdom, enhancing the legal capability of over 10,000 young people.
-We collaborate with other organisations to improve the quality of our work.
-We have been awarded with quality marks from the Association for Citizenship Teaching and the Citizenship Foundation for our resources and our Research Fellow advises the Solicitor General as a member of his panel on Public Legal Education.
+The Rule of Law for Citizenship Education is a public legal education initiative that empowers young people to become legally-enabled democratic citizens.
+Since 2014, we have provided high-quality, accessible resources to over two hundred secondary schools across the United Kingdom, enhancing the legal capability of over 10,000 students.

 - Understanding the justice system (97%)